groovy-tutorial/groovy-tutorial/manuscript/10/10_10_OtherTopics.md

 For more information please refer to the [Metaprogramming](http://docs.groovy-lang.org/latest/html/documentation/#_metaprogramming) section in the Groovy documentation.

 ## Generics
-Generics allow your class, interface or method to
+Generics allow classes, interfaces or methods to adapt to an instance-specified data type.
 You most often see generics used with collections such as Lists and Maps.
-The following uses the g
+The following uses the diamond notation (`<>`) to indicate that the `nums` list should contain subtypes of `Number`:

     List<Number> nums = [1, 2, 3, 4, 5]

-... but this also works:
+However, Groovy isn't overly respectful of generics and the following also works:

     List<Number> nums = [1, 2, 3, 4, 'rabbit']